pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 - Enzyme
 - Javascript
 - Testing
-date: 2017-09-15T14:05:25Z
+date: 2017-09-29T14:05:25Z
 draft: true
 short: |
-  TODO!!!!!
+  Enzyme is a popular React unit test library but we took a stab at using it for full-on frontend integration tests.
+  This blog post is an account of the challenges we faced, how we dealt with them and where it took us.
 title: React integration testing with Enzyme
 image: /images/react-integration-tests-with-enzyme.gif
 ---

 # The beginning
-When setting up a new Spring Boot + React Redux project earlier this year we realised there was a hole in our setup: frontend integration tests weren't really there.
+Earlier this year while setting up a new Spring Boot + React Redux project we realised there was a hole in our setup: frontend integration tests weren’t really there.
-We had unit tests for components and slow and heavy end-to-end tests but that made for a very long feedback loop.
-We wanted something fast and more integration-like for the frontend.
+We had unit tests for components and end-to-end tests exercising both frontend and backend but the latter were slow making for a very long feedback loop.
+We figured that fast integration tests for just the frontend could help a lot.

-It seemed that lack of integration tests in a React Redux app was particularly painful:
+It seemed that lack of integration tests in a React Redux app was particularly painful because of the following two reasons:

-- Because JavaScript is an untyped language.
-When app's state structure changes, compiler is no help in finding which unit tests should be updated.
+- JavaScript is an untyped language.
+When app’s state structure changes, the compiler is not helpful in finding which unit tests should be updated;
-- Because in Redux architecture everything is very loosely coupled.
-Various parts of the app (reducers, components, middleware) don't know of each other's existence as state changes are driven only by dispatched actions.
+- In the Redux architecture everything is very loosely coupled.
+Various parts of the app (reducers, components, middleware) don’t know of each other’s existence as state changes are driven only by dispatched actions.
 Testing individual bits in isolation gives absolutely no confidence that the whole thing works.

 ## Enzyme to the rescue?
-Enzyme is a test utility which allows you to take a React component, render it in memory and inspect the output with a jQuery-like API.
+[Enzyme](http://airbnb.io/enzyme/) is a test utility which allows you to take a React component, render it in memory and inspect the output with a jQuery-like API.
 Primarily it is used as a unit test library: you typically render one component (and all its nested components) and verify that the output is as expected.
-It implements React components' lifecycle methods and it is suitable for testing of things like prop updates, state changes, event handlers or unmount hooks.
+Enzyme implements React components' lifecycle methods and is suitable for testing of things like prop updates, state changes, event handlers or unmount hooks.

-Fortunately for us everything in React is a component, in particular the router and the store provider are.
+Fortunately for us everything in React is a component, in particular the router and the store provider.
-So technically nothing bars Enzyme from rendering the entire app and acting as an integration test engine.
+So, technically, nothing bars Enzyme from rendering the entire app and acting as an integration test engine.